UPennCBE544/2023.github.io/Clusters.md

 For the [**Stampede2**](https://www.tacc.utexas.edu/systems/stampede2) cluster, make sure to read through the User Guide [here](https://portal.tacc.utexas.edu/user-guides/stampede2).

-login with your Stampede2 username (same as the TACC username, check your account [here](https://portal.tacc.utexas.edu/))and password (you will also be asked for Mulit-factor Authorization).
+login with your Anvil username (same as the TACC username, check your account [here](https://portal.tacc.utexas.edu/))and password (you will also be asked for Mulit-factor Authorization).

 Follow the instructions below for your system: